-The motorcoach is equipped with an engine immersion-type electric block heater to assist cold weather starting.
-The 110-120 VAC power connector is located on the engine compartment rear door.
+The vehicle may be equipped with an engine immersion-type electric block heater to assist cold weather starting.
+The 110-120 VAC power connector is located to the right, behind the engine compartment rear doors.
 Connect the female plug of an extension cord to the 110-120 VAC male outlet.
 Plug the extension cord into a 110-120 VAC power source only.
-Use the engine block heater whenever the motorcoach is parked for an extended period of time in cold weather and when a 110-120 VAC power source is available.
+Use the engine block heater whenever the vehicle is parked for an extended period of time in cold weather and when a 110-120 VAC power source is available.